nggaaa/loveproject/README.md

   yarn dev #One execution
   yarn watch #Watching of change class
   ```

-- Open `index.html` using browser or run this file using local server or hosting.
-Modify if required
+- Open `index.html` using browser or run this file using local server.
+- Modify the `index.html` file to change the content and see the changes.
+- Change config in `script.js` to input Telegram Bot token and chat ID.
 - Up To Hosting or GitHub Pages

+>### Note:
+>
+>If you want to publish to hosting, you can just copy
+>  - index.html
+>  - style.css in folder css
+>  - script.js

 - Give the hosting link to you `crush`